Computer coding is an innovative skill that has slowly trickled down to younger generations with new innovations in technology.

 The finished result?
 A fully functional and app-store-ready app that they can truly upload.
 With free curriculum content like video tutorials, eBooks, in-app assessments, and PowerPoints, your child can learn everything they need to know right within the app.

 Best Because: Recognized as one of the top computer programming games for kids on the market, Roblox is a game-creation site that allows users to design and upload their own games.

 The site provides scripting tips and design elements to assist early designers in creating and contributing to games, but it also gives them the option of designing on their own.
 Due to the fact that some gameplay is advanced, and many of the games include weapons, it is recommended that only children over the age of 13 play the game.

 Kids Can Start Coding Games at Any Age

-No matter what age your child or student is, coding is a skill that will benefit them for the rest of their life.
+No matter what age your child or student is, coding is a skill that will benefit kids for the rest of their lives.
 By introducing and practicing coding concepts through entertaining games, kids will view learning as a treat instead of homework.
-With our list of top coding games for kids, your young engineer is on their way to a lifetime of learning.
+With our list of top coding games for kids, your young engineer is on his or her way to a lifetime of learning.